6 Best Scope For 6.5 Grendel + Buyers Guide

 FFP or SFP: Number one on my list of specs to check is always FFP or SFP.

-The “focal plane” is basically wherein the scope the reticle is placed.
+The “focal plane” is basically where the scope of the reticle is placed.

 It also means that any MRAD or MOA or bullet drop marks won’t be accurate except at the magnification they are calibrated for — normally the max magnification.